are mainly from plum, pear, apple, apricot, cherry, grape marc, strawberry but

 Hungary has been granted the exclusive right to use the word Pálinka.

 One hundred liters of brandy must be supplemented with either 10 kilograms of ripe fruit or 5 kilograms of dried fruit.
-This rule apply to those brandy which produced after 1st of August.
+This rule apply to those brandy which had been produced after 1st of August.

 Certain geographical areas are particularly well-suited to the cultivation of certain varieties of fruit and have been producing high-quality brandy for centuries.